nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 daily expenses and be reminded of any library loans.

 This document gives an overview understanding of the architectural design and implementation of termiNus.
-This will assist developers in the knowledge they require to further build upon this application if needed. <br>
+This will assist developers in the knowledge they require to further build upon this application.
+We hope you have a clearer picture after reading through after developer guide. <br>

 **Pre-requisite:** Proficient in comprehending UML diagrams and notations.

 ## Setting up, Getting Started